-For anyone who follows me on LinkedIn, you’ll know that I recently investigated what managers found most challenging when they transitioned into a new manager role.
-If you don’t… here’s a link so that you can connect with me!
+For anyone who follows VTT on LinkedIn, you’ll know that we investigated what managers found most challenging when they transitioned into a new manager role.
+If you don’t… here’s a link so that you can check it out.

 An overwhelming 50% of people said ‘Managing their own expectations’ was their biggest challenge through their journey into a new manager role.

-Well, this only opened the door to more questions in my mind… why did managers find it difficult to manage their expectations?
+Well, this only opened the door to more questions in our minds… why did managers find it difficult to manage their expectations?
 Is this a new skill or are expectations genuinely different when we transition into a new manager role?

-In this blog, I’ll be exploring just that!
+In this blog, we’ll be exploring just that!

 We’ll discuss why new managers find managing their own expectations and the expectations of others a challenge.
 We’ll look at how we can help them to overcome this quickly and what the impact of us NOT offering enough emotional support to new managers can have, both on them as individuals, and on your organisation!